AudunVN/openmct-tutorial/README_CloudTurbine_instructions.md

 # Installation instructions

-This repository contains a forked version of NASA's Open MCT tutorial (https://github.com/nasa/openmct-tutorial) which has been modified to provide an interface to CloudTurbine data.
-CT data being served by the CTweb interface can be viewed in this Open MCT package.
+This repository contains a forked version of NASA's Open MCT tutorial (https://github.com/nasa/openmct-tutorial) which has been modified to provide an interface to CloudTurbine (CT) data.
+CT data being served by the CTweb server can be viewed in Open MCT by using this package.

 Setup: